w3f/polkadot-wiki/docs/learn/learn-staking.md

 Once again, submitting a nomination intent does not guarantee staking rewards.
 The stake of the top
 {{ polkadot: <RPC network="polkadot" path="query.electionProviderMultiPhase.maxElectingVoters" defaultValue={22500}/> :polkadot }}{{ kusama: <RPC network="kusama" path="query.electionProviderMultiPhase.maxElectingVoters" defaultValue={20000}/>  :kusama }} nominators is applied to the
 validators in the active set.
 To avail of staking rewards, ensure that the number of tokens bonded is higher than the minimum active nomination.
-For more information, check the [nominator guide](learn-nominator.md)
+For more information, see the [nominator guide](learn-nominator.md)

 :::